sten-dev/incede-ai/src/pages/index.md

 about:
   button: button
   image: /img/blog-index.jpg
-  subTitle: sub title title
+  subTitle: home sub title
-  title: About title
+  title: Home title
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,